Healthy Homes Assessment Anderson Park

 Anderson Park Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Anderson Park and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory throughout Anderson Park and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standard that apply or will be applied to your rental home.

 From July 1st 2021

-• Property managers and private landlords have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2023